Lemurs of Madagascar (book): Overview

-The list of authors changed again with the third edition.
-Returning authors included Mittermeier, Louis, Langrand, Hawkins, Rajaobelina, Ratsimbazafy, and Rasoloarison.
-New authors included Matthew Richardson, writer and member of the IUCN/SSC Primate Specialist Group; Christoph Schwitzer, the Head of Research at the Bristol Zoo Gardens; Anthony Rylands, a Senior Research Scientist at Conservation International and Deputy Chair of the IUCN/SSC Primate Specialist Group; Christian Roos, a geneticist at the German Primate Center; Peter M. Kappeler, a Professor of Sociobiology and Anthropology at the University of Göttingen in Germany; and James MacKinnon, the Senior Technical Director of Conservation International in Madagascar.
+Lemurs of Madagascar is intended as a field guide that identifies all of the known lemur species from Madagascar.
+The first edition was published in 1994 and contained 356 pages.
+The 520-page second edition was published in 2006, having been followed by the 767-page third edition in the fall of 2010.
+The 841-page fourth edition, written in French and titled Lémuriens de Madagascar, was published in 2014.
+Lastly, the fifth and most recent edition is 975 pages long and was published in 2023.
+The first three editions are published by Conservation International (CI), a non-profit conservation organization headquartered near Washington, D.C..
+The fourth is published by the Muséum National d'Histoire Naturelle, and the fifth is published by the US-based nonprofit Re:wild.

-The first edition followed a 1982 volume by Tattersall, entitled Primates of Madagascar.
-As a field guide, the Lemurs of Madagascar is "more portable and affordable," while offering updated information to assist lemur researchers and tourists in the identification of lemur species and subspecies, according to a 1996 review published in Lemur News.
-All three editions cover the natural history and conservation status for each known species.
+For all five editions, Stephen D. Nash has been the illustrator and front cover artist.
+The lead author for all five editions is Russell A. Mittermeier, president of CI and a primatologist, herpetologist and biological anthropologist.
+The first edition followed a similar 1982 volume by Ian Tattersall, entitled Primates of Madagascar.
+All five editions cover the natural history and conservation status for each known species.
 They also discuss conservation strategies, lemur origins, extinct lemurs, and the history of discoveries made by early European naturalists.
 The books provide suggestions on where to see each species, as well as checklists to help people keep track of their sightings.
-The purpose of the book is defined in the "Introduction" as follows:
+The purpose of the book is defined in its introduction: "to facilitate field identification of lemurs, to summarize available data on their ecology, distribution and conservation status, and to stimulate further interest in the survival of these animals in their natural habitats."

-Four pocket field guides have also been published by CI, intended strictly to help people identify lemurs in the field by providing over 100 species illustrations.
-All illustrations, including the detailed cover art, were drawn by Nash.
-Checklists for their respective lemur species are included with these guides, along with thumbnail range maps for each species.
-The four pocket guides include two editions of Lemurs of Madagascar Pocket Identification Guide (out of print), Nocturnal Lemurs, and Diurnal and Cathemeral Lemurs.
+Four pocket field guides illustrated by Nash have also been published by CI, providing over 100 species illustrations.
+Checklists are included with these guides, along with thumbnail range maps for each species.
+The four guides include two editions of Lemurs of Madagascar Pocket Identification Guide (out of print), Nocturnal Lemurs, and Diurnal and Cathemeral Lemurs.
 The Nocturnal Lemurs booklet contains 65 species from eight genera.
 Diurnal and Cathemeral Lemurs hosts 34 species and subspecies from seven genera, along with illustrations to show male and female fur color differences in the genus Eulemur and color morphs for the indri and ruffed lemur species.
-A fifth and sixth pocket field guides are planned following the publication of the third edition of the field guide.
+Fifth and sixth pocket field guides are planned following the publication of the third edition of the field guide.

 Content

-In the second and third editions, the inside of the front and back covers include a quick visual reference, with color-coded illustrations for each lemur type and colored tabs to help locate their corresponding sections.